 I know that I have issues with absorbing calcium and my bones are getting weak (been through testing).
 Taking the necessary precautions to not break any bones is at the top of my list.
 Falling down an icy set of stairs, not an option.
 Sliding down on the ‘ole rumpster it was.
 Quick and easy.
 One thump at a time.

 Bottom of Stairs Three Choices.
 Left – Overlooking the Punchbowl.
 It is chained off, for good reason.
 You can still see it, but not the prime spot for viewing or pictures.

 Right – The tunnel. graffiti lined the tunnel, both by pictures and words.
 A few of the artist’s tags are pretty darn cool.

 We wanted to explore the tunnel more and see what was on the other side but we were not sure if that crystal clear ice was safe.

 You can purchase all photography on this blog by clicking on the picture.

 You could hear running water under the ice and it bubbled out underneath in a spot just before the entrance of the tunnel.
 We decided after looking at the bubbling spot that even if we fell through, it wasn’t deep.
 No worries.
 Our boots would get wet, nothing more.

 The ice inside the tunnel was slick and smooth like an ice rink.
 We stayed along the wall and used it to guide us through the tunnel to view the works of art and get to the other side.
 Otherside – nothing to view.
 Not worth exploring in winter.

 Choosing Straight Ahead: We chose the snow and ice covered steps that were barely visible.
-There was a chain link metal fence that lined the steps and appeared to surround the top of the bowl.
+There was a chain-link metal fence that lined the steps and appeared to surround the top of the bowl.
 Looked interesting.
 The question became shall we try it?
-Answer was, yep.
+The answer was, yep.
 We were.
 And, we did.